nishantsah08/public_html/executive/ministry_of_finance/README.md

 ## 3. Primary Agent

 The work of this Ministry is carried out by the **Financial AI Agent**.
 This agent is responsible for executing all the conversational workflows, data processing, and ledger entries required to fulfill the ministry's mandate.

+## 4. Technical Implementation

+The Financial AI Agent receives all external communications via a secure webhook from the official **WhatsApp Business API**.
+Upon receiving a message, it translates the data from the API's format into the internal **Model Context Protocol (MCP)** to begin its processing workflow.
+All internal actions are handled via MCP.